strimzi/strimzi-kafka-operator/CONTRIBUTING.md

 The [developer quick start guide][dev-quick-start] describes how to quickly get setup to build Strimzi from source.

-The [hacking guide][hacking-guide] describes in more detail the various ways you can build Strimzi and how to test your changes before submitting a patch or opening a pull request.
+The [development guide][development-guide] describes in more detail the various ways you can build Strimzi and how to test your changes before submitting a patch or opening a pull request.

 The [release checklist][release-list] describes the steps that need to be completed for a new version release.